 Renata Panchal, M.S.

-Renata brings an innovation-focused systems thinking approach to oncology research trials.
-Her work with CRIT is informed by her clinical research experience, having worked in clinical research operations for eight years prior to joining the team.
+Renata joined MSK in 2005, and she brings an innovation-focused systems thinking approach to oncology research trials.
+Renata has been at the forefront of deploying technologies that enhance patient and clinician experience, streamline operations, and foster innovative clinical trials.
+Her work with CRIT is informed by her clinical research experience, having worked in clinical research operations for six years prior to joining the team.
+With a proven track record in leading large, dynamic teams, she continues to implement a digital roadmap that underscores the intersection of healthcare IT for improved research outcomes.

 Renata holds a Master’s Degree in Biomedical Engineering from the Tandon School of Engineering at New York University.